Laura Regan

-Personal life
+Early life

 Regan was born in Halifax, Nova Scotia, the youngest in a family of seven.
 Regan is the daughter of Anita Carole Regan (née Harrison) and former Nova Scotia premier Gerald Regan; and sister of Geoff Regan, former Speaker of the Canadian House of Commons and former federal Minister of Fisheries and Oceans, and Live at Five's Nancy Regan.
 Her maternal grandfather was Saskatchewan MP John Harrison.

 Career

 Regan's first role was in M. Night Shyamalan's Unbreakable.
 She landed her first starring role in Robert Harmon's They.

+For her role of Emma in the film My Little Eye, Regan won in the category Outstanding Performance by an Actor – Female at the 2002 Atlantic Film Festival.

+She starred as Agatha on the television series Minority Report (2015).